trailofbits/osquery-extensions/README.md

 ### macOS or Linux

 Note: Due to the current way `bison` is built, you may need to add some symlinks to your system.
-This is only necessary if you want to build the `network_monitor` extension.
+This is only necessary if you want to build the `network_monitor` extension, or all building all extensions.

 ```
 /home/linuxbrew/.linuxbrew/Cellar -> /usr/local/osquery/Cellar